russtoku/conjurex/README.md

 language.
 After cloning the repo, you can copy another language client like the Ruby one and modify it for your programming language.

+After generating the tags file (`:helptags doc` in the repo directory), you should be able to help using `:he conjurex` to access the help documentation for Conjurex clients.

 ## Goals

 - Find out what works for me (the owner of this repo).